projectcalico/calico/getting-started/kubernetes/managed-public-cloud/eks-multus.md

 eksctl create cluster --name calico-multus --without-nodegroup
 ```

+#### Delete aws deployment

 > **Note**: Multus scans `/etc/cni/net.d/` folder in alphabetic order for files with `conf` or `conflist`
 extension.
-To promote {{site.prodname}} as your primary CNI you have to delete `aws-node` from your cluster.
+To elect {{site.prodname}} automatically as primary CNI you have to delete `aws-node` from your cluster.
+>
+> -
+>
+> It is possible to skip this step by using a {% include open-new-window.html text='custom configmap' url='https://github.com/openshift/multus-cni/blob/master/doc/configuration.md' %} for Multus.
+However, that is out of the scope of this tutorial.
 {: .alert .alert-info }

 Delete `amazon-vpc-cni-k8s` daemonset